XV. How to Discern the Essence of the Religious World That Defies God

 What you admire is not the humility of Christ, but those false shepherds of prominent standing.
 You do not adore the loveliness or wisdom of Christ, but those libertines who wallow in the filth of the world.
 You laugh at the pain of Christ who has no place to lay His head, but you admire those corpses that hunt for offerings and live in debauchery.
 You are not willing to suffer alongside Christ, but you gladly throw yourself into the arms of those reckless antichrists, though they only supply you with flesh, words, and control.
 Even now, your heart still turns toward them, toward their reputation, toward their status, toward their influence.
 And yet you continue to hold an attitude whereby you find the work of Christ hard to swallow and you are unwilling to accept it.
 This is why I say that you lack the faith to acknowledge Christ.
 The reason you have followed Him to this day is only because you had no other option.
 A series of lofty images are forever towering in your heart; you cannot forget their every word and deed, nor their influential words and hands.
 They are, in your heart, forever supreme and forever heroes.
 But this is not so for the Christ of today.
 He is forever insignificant in your heart, and forever undeserving of reverence.
 For He is far too ordinary, has far too little influence, and is far from lofty.

 It would be best for those people who claim to follow God to open their eyes and take a good look to see exactly who they believe in: Is it really God that you believe in, or Satan?
 If you know that what you believe in is not God, but your own idols, then it would be best if you did not claim to be a believer.
 If you really do not know who you believe in, then, again, it would be best if you did not claim to be a believer.
-To say you were would be blasphemy!
+To say so would be blasphemy!
 No one is forcing you to believe in God.
-Do not say you believe in Me; I heard enough of such talk long ago, and do not wish to hear it again, because what you believe in are the idols in your hearts and the local bullies among you.
-Those who shake their heads when they hear the truth, who smile widely when they hear talk of death, are all Satan’s offspring; they are all objects to be eliminated.
+Do not say you believe in Me; I have had enough of such talk, and do not wish to hear it again, because what you believe in are the idols in your hearts and the local bullies among you.
+Those who shake their heads when they hear the truth, who grin when they hear talk of death, are all the spawn of Satan, and they are the ones who will be eliminated.

 Testimonies for Christ of the Last Days